-Qualifications for Free Student Permits Senior citizen students who qualify for free tuition and/or course audits as outlined in the George Mason University catalog and presented in University Administrative Policy Number 21, Senior Citizens Higher Education Act of 1974, shall be entitled to a free parking permit for the duration of their enrollment under said status.
+Qualifications for Free Student Permits.
+Senior citizen students who qualify for free tuition and/or course audits as outlined in the George Mason University catalog and presented in University Administrative Policy Number 21, Senior Citizens Higher Education Act of 1974, shall be entitled to a free General student parking permit for the duration of their enrollment under said status.
 Only one free permit will be issued per waiver period.
 Valid proof of tuition waiver from the Registrar’s Office is required to qualify.

-X. VENDORS & CONTRACTORS AT MASON
+X. VENDORS AND CONTRACTORS AT MASON

-Marked Service and Delivery Vehicles Marked, short-term delivery vehicles from organizations that have agreements with University departments to deliver supplies and services may park in Service and Repair areas without displaying a permit.
+Marked Service and Delivery Vehicles.
+Marked, short-term delivery vehicles from organizations that have agreements with University departments to deliver supplies and services may park in Service and Repair areas without displaying a permit.
 Departments which require these vehicles to park in other areas should contact Parking Services to arrange parking.

-Vendor/Contractor Responsibilities Vendors and contractors are responsible for adhering to George Mason University parking regulations.
+Vendor/Contractor Responsibilities.
+Vendors and contractors are responsible for adhering to George Mason University parking regulations.
 Permits issued to contractors or commercial firms may be restricted as to date, time, duration, and parking area.
 Vendor/contractor permits are not to be used for any other parking purposes.
 These individuals are responsible for any citations and fines assigned to their vehicles.

-Employees and Volunteers of Contractors and/or Vendors Employees and volunteers of contractors and vendors must observe all permit requirements and parking regulations when using University operated facilities.
+Employees and Volunteers of Contractors and/or Vendors.
+Employees and volunteers of contractors and vendors must observe all permit requirements and parking regulations when using University operated facilities.
 Said contractors and vendors may pay parking costs for their employees and/or volunteers.

 XI.
 LOAD/UNLOAD AND STATE VEHICLE SPACES

-Loading and Unloading When No Designated Space Exists Under certain circumstances, close-up building access may be required for load/unload purposes where no space has been designated.
+Loading and Unloading When No Designated Space Exists.
+Under certain circumstances, close-up building access may be required for load/unload purposes where no space has been designated.
 In these instances the individual must contact Parking Services to obtain permission and direction to ensure that campus safety measures are met and that Parking Services can readily contact the individuals in the event the vehicle must be moved for emergency equipment.
 All other load/unload regulations apply as stated above.